 However, referee David Phillips gave the spot-kick and Hines smashed home his sixth goal of the season.

 The Daggers doubled their lead in the 54th minute when Hines' free-kick was clinically headed home from eight yards out by Howell.

-Burton, who had won four of their previous five league and cup matches, were left to return north with nothing - and Rowett saw referee David Phillips as the reason why.
+Burton boss Gary Rowett was critical of the referee after his side, who had won four of their previous five league and cup matches, were to return north with nothing.

 Rowett said: "The two goals have come from two disappointing decisions from the referee.

 "It is getting a bit boring talking about the officials but the referee's decisions have dictated the scoreline.